freenode/web-7.0/CONTRIBUTING.md

 ### JS
 JavaScript should be used sparsely and should not break the usability of the site for browsers without JavaScript
 - For style, follow [JavaScript Standard Style](https://standardjs.com/)
+- Document with [jsdoc](http://usejsdoc.org/) at least to describe what every function does